pencepay/pencepay-php/README.md

 # Pencepay PHP Library

 This is a server-side library for Pencepay gateway.
-You can [signup](https://pencepay.com) to Pencepay at and then use this library to integrate.
+You can [signup](https://pencepay.com) to Pencepay and then use this library to integrate.

 ## Dependencies